Grants and Contracts Development can provide feedback on ideas and concepts that faculty

 Program Officers can have a significant influence on the likelihood of your proposal

 receiving funding.
-We advise developing a one-page document according to the format
+We advise developing a one-page document and to share that along

 - Collaborate – Many times the path to external funds comes through incremental steps, including